-10 THE DESIGN STATEMENT AND PRE-APPLICATION MEETINGS
+10 THE DESIGN STATEMENT, CONSERVATION PLAN AND PRE-APPLICATION MEETINGS

-- 10.1 A Design Statement must be submitted with a planning application for this important site and comprehensive guidance on the preparation and content of Design Statements is provided in the Scottish Government's Planning Advice Note 68 "Design Statements". - 10.2 The use of pre-application discussions between relevant Dundee City Council City Development Department Officers and the developer/agent is essential to ensure at the outset of the development process that the possibilities of the site are known.
+- 10.1 A Design Statement and Conservation Plan must be submitted with a planning application for this important site and comprehensive guidance on the preparation and content of Design Statements is provided in the Scottish Government's Planning Advice Note 68 "Design Statements".
+Guidance on the preparation of Conservation Plans is available at www.historic-scotland.gov.uk/conservation-plans.pdf. - 10.2 The use of pre-application discussions between relevant Dundee City Council City Development Department Officers and the developer/agent is essential to ensure that at the outset of the development process the possibilities of the site are known.